ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 Most simulants in college GQ will have a guardian at a different address, but most simulants younger than 18 will not.
-If you as the user select a duplication rate that is higher than the calculated maximum rate in the sim, you will see a warning that the requested rate is greater than the maximum possible.
+If you as the user select a duplication rate that is higher than the calculated maximum rate, you will see a warning that the requested rate is greater than the maximum possible.

 This noise type is called :code:`duplicate_with_guardian` in the configuration.